-The three cloth pieces of a straw hat, the liner, the headband, and the hatband, can all be cleaned easily with a touch of laundry detergent or Woolite.
-Because a straw hat is usually worn as an outside summer hat, it is not unusual for all three of these pieces to become sweaty or dirty, so they should be cleaned regularly, not just for the appearance of the hat, but also for the comfort of the wearer, and the health of their skin.
-The cloth pieces should be cleaned gently, and scrubbed in a circular motion with a wet cloth that has a touch of laundry detergent or Woolite.
-The cloth pieces should then be cleaned free of soap with a second wet cloth, this time free of soap.
+The three cloth pieces of a straw hat--the liner, the headband, and the hatband--can all be cleaned easily with a light detergent like a Woolite, diluted 1 part detergent, 2-3 parts water.
+It's not unusual for all three of these pieces to become sweaty or dirty, so they should be cleaned regularly not just for the appearance of the hat, but also for the comfort of the wearer and the health of their skin.
+These pieces should be cleaned gently, and scrubbed in a circular motion with a wet (but not overly saturated!) cloth that has a touch of the diluted detergent mixture.
+The cloth pieces should then be gently rinsed of the soapy mixture with a second wet cloth sans the soap.

-If, heaven forbid, something should happen to the actual straw of your straw hat, we recommend the straw cleaner NuStraw, which we carry on our online store.
-You should test the NuStraw on an inconspicuous part of the hat first to see how it changes the color, if at all.
+If the stains remain, we recommend a straw cleaner like NuStraw.
+As with any cleaner or treatment, you should test the NuStraw on an inconspicuous part of the hat first to see how it changes the color, if at all, just in case!